A rubbish build-up is commonly referred to as an “accumulation of waste”.

 - general waste or rubbish associated with a private, domestic or commercial property that has been caused by the owner or occupier, landlord or tenant of the property

 - rubbish that suddenly appears or that has not been caused by the owner or occupier, landlord or tenant of the property – these are all types of flytipping.

 The occupier may need advice or a notice to ensure they clear the waste.
 It is always best to speak to the householder first to offer them help or advice on collection arrangements.

 - Bulky waste collections

 If you find speaking to the householder does not help then you can refer the case to us for investigation.
 We will go to the property to check the type of waste, how much there is and how it effects those living in the area.

 After initial investigation we will see if it is something we can deal with.
-Your case will be given to an Officer from one of the following services and they will provide you with feedback on the case:
+Your case will be given to an Officer from the relevant service and they will provide you with feedback on the case.

 Our cleansing services provide various recycling and waste collection services including domestic waste collection and recyclable domestic waste collections.

 If you want to report an accumulation of litter in public places, please use the form below: